The Right Way To Use A Purchase Requisition And Purchase Order

 As a result, productivity and spend optimization have to suffer.
 But there’s an easy way to avoid this - using purchasing software.

-Purchasing software is a powerful tool that can help you streamline your internal processes.
+The purchasing software is a powerful tool that can help you streamline your internal processes.
 But only if you use it right.
 And for this, you need to understand how the purchase cycle works.

 How the purchase cycle looks like